Ellis Genge

+Ellis Genge (born 16 February 1995) is an English professional rugby union player who plays as a prop for Premiership Rugby club Bristol Bears and the England national team.

+Before moving to Leicester Tigers, Genge had a brief professional career with Bristol.
+He played in more than 100 games during his tenure with Leicester, captaining the team to a Premiership title in 2022.
+In 2016, Genge made his debut for England against Wales.

 Early life

 Born in Bristol Genge grew up on the Knowle West council estate, and was educated at John Cabot Academy.
+He is a fan of Bristol Rovers football club.

 He started playing rugby aged twelve at Old Redcliffians playing in the back row.
 At sixteen, Genge moved to Hartpury College and captained their rugby team to victory in the AASE league.
 Genge represented England at youth level from U17 up to U20.
 According to Genge, he was first introduced to the front row by former England youth coach Bobby Walsh originally to have as an additional option but this eventually resulted in a permanent career change.

-Career
+Genge was an amazing player in his early years and was a threat to many teams.

+Club career

 Bristol (2013–2016)

 Genge joined Bristol at the age of eighteen and was convinced to change position from back row to prop by the offer of a two-year contract if he made the positional change.
 He went on loan to Clifton to play loosehead prop in National 2 South during the 2014–2015 season starting thirteen games and coming on as a substitute in one other match.
+He was also signed by Plymouth Albion, in the same season, in a dual-registration deal with Bristol, playing 2 matches.

 Genge made his professional debut for Bristol on 8 December 2013 in the British and Irish Cup against Scottish side Gala, scoring a try in a 62–7 win.
 His first league game in the RFU Championship came against London Scottish on 26 September 2014.
 Genge represented England at under-17 level.
 He was a member of the England Under-20 squad that won the 2015 Six Nations Under 20s Championship.
 Later that year he started for the side that lost to New Zealand in the final of the 2015 World Rugby Under 20 Championship to finish runners up.

 He made 26 appearances during his first spell at the club.